datboyblu3/HackTheBox_Studies/HTB-Academy/8-Attacking Common Services/HTB Labs/Nest/Nest.md

 ```

-In the Configs/NotepadPlusPlus/config.xml it tells us of a Temp.txt file in Secure$\IT\Carl\Temp.txt
+In the Configs/NotepadPlusPlus/config.xml it tells us of a Temp.txt file in Secure$\\IT\Carl\Temp.txt

+There's also a todo.txt file located on C.Smith's Desktop
 ![[Pasted image 20240305213810.png]]

 Navigated to it but still don't have access.
-But the RU_config.xml contains a username and a base64 encoded field values
+But the RU_config.xml contains a username and a base64 encoded field values.
 ```
 └─$ cat RU_config.xml
 <?xml version="1.0"?>